MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_PSModulePath.md

 `$env:PSModulePath`.

 > [!NOTE]
-> On Windows, the user-specific **CurrentUser** location on Windows is the
+> On Windows, the user-specific location is the `PowerShell\Modules` folder
-> `PowerShell\Modules` folder located in the **Documents** location in your
+> located in the **Documents** folder in your user profile.
+The specific path
-> user profile.
-The specific path of that location varies by version of Windows
+> of that location varies by version of Windows and whether or not you are
-> and whether or not you are using folder redirection.
-Microsoft OneDrive can
+> using folder redirection.
+Microsoft OneDrive can also change the location of
-> also change the location of your **Documents** folder.
-You can verify the
+> your **Documents** folder.
+You can verify the location of your **Documents**
-> location of your **Documents** folder using the following command:
+> folder using the following command:
 > `[Environment]::GetFolderPath('MyDocuments')`.

 ## Modifying PSModulePath